supermario9000/BlockChain/README.md

 Below you will find an image which shows the sequence diagram of my business model and a step-by step explanation of all elements.

 The picture shows 4 parties: the 3PL logistics company, the customer, the smart contract and the courier.
-Each parties cam and usually do have their own system, so even events and conversations not between the smart contract and the subject are shown.
+Each parties can and usually do have their own system, so even events and conversations not between the smart contract and the subject are shown.

 <img width="600" height="920" alt="Untitled Diagram drawio (1)" src="https://github.com/user-attachments/assets/5762b111-d69a-4377-9d2b-57e3656d931c" />